0xshinobii/so101-rt-control/README.md

 All hardware tracking numbers below come from a single campaign at **two payloads, 90 g and 180 g**, with five controllers run at each.
-Every run uses the same `kTarget`, the same 1.0 s minimum-jerk reference, a 4.0 s log at 200 Hz and the same grasp.
-Offsets are signed `target − q` at `t = 4.0 s`; RMS is over the settled window `t ≥ 1.5 s` and excludes wrist-roll.
+Every run uses the same target `q = (0.6, 0.7, −0.8, 0.5, 0.4, 0)`, the same 1.0 s minimum-jerk reference, a 4.0 s log at 200 Hz and the same grasp.
+Offsets are signed `target − q` at `t = 4.0 s`. **Arm RMS excluding wrist-roll** is the RMS of the four per-joint settled RMS values (the pooled RMS of those joints' errors over `t ≥ 1.5 s`).
+That is not the simulation aggregator, which is the arithmetic mean of five per-joint RMS values including wrist-roll.

 These campaign logs predate `SCHED_FIFO`/`mlockall` integration in `hardware_run`; they establish tracking behavior, not RT execution.
 Current logs record `rt_fifo`, `rt_mlockall` and deadline health in their CSV header.
 A replacement campaign must rerun all five controllers at both masses.

+Hardware uses the same PD and computed-torque classes as simulation.
+The gains are not the same (`Kp = (8, 12, 2, 8, 8, 0)` and acceleration-domain `Kp = 40`, against sim `Kp = (40, 40, 25, …)` and `Kp = 400`), and on the
+arm those torques are a position overlay on the STS3215's inner PD.
+The −65% / −50% below is still PD vs computed torque, on that plant — not a matched-gain repeat of the sim −87% experiment.

 Wrist-roll is excluded because it holds a constant ~0.027 rad (≈18 encoder LSB) that no controller moves — `g_roll ≈ 0`, so no gravity overlay reaches it, and